wo80/Triangle/README.md

  - adds __declspec(dllexport) to exported methods

 triangle.c:
- - applies all changes defined in aCute's "instructions" file
  - activates some preprocessor definitions (ANSI_DECLARATORS, NO_TIMER, TRILIBRARY, REDUCED)
  - adds error codes to critical functions (so no exit(1) will be called by these functions)
  - removes statistic functions (using REDUCED symbol)
+ - adds support for x64 compilation
+ - fixes an issue with vertex attributes interpolation
+ - applies all changes defined in aCute's "instructions" file
  - adds acute memory pool (acute.h)

 newSPLocation.h